Sportpaleis: Construction

+On 2 April 2025, it was announced that after 92 years of operation under the same name, the name will be changed to AFAS Dome effective 1 September 2025.

+Events

 On 29 September 1956, road cycling world champion Stan Ockers died a few days after a crash in his 116th performance at the track.
 The UCI Track Cycling World Championships were held at the Sportpaleis in 1969 and 2001.

 On 19 November 1988, Roy Orbison gave his last European performance at the Sportpaleis.

 Janet Jackson was scheduled to perform during her All for You Tour on 29 November 2001, but the show was cancelled along with the rest of her European tour because of possible terrorist threats.
 The same happened on her 2016 Unbreakable World Tour, but because of scheduling conflicts.

-In 2010, the arena's roof was replaced, and during 2011–2013 a €20million re-development took place, increasing its total capacity from 18,400 to 23,001 (including standing).

 American R&B singer Beyoncé performed at the Sportpaleis as part of her The Beyoncé Experience Tour on 19 May 2007.
 She returned on 7 May 2009 for her I Am...
 World Tour and on 14 and 15 May 2013, as part of The Mrs. Carter Show World Tour, where she sold 33,000 tickets in just an hour.
 The first show on 14 May 2013 was cancelled three hours before the show and rescheduled to 31 May 2013.
 She subsequently beat her own record by selling 40,000 tickets in under one hour for two 2014 concerts at the venue.

 Dutch symphonic metal band Within Temptation celebrated their 15th anniversary with a special show entitled "Elements" at the Sportpaleis.
 They were accompanied by the renowned Il Novecentro Orchestra and some special guests.
 The concert was held on 13 November 2012 and was sold out.
 Part of the concert was later released in the live album Let Us Burn – Elements & Hydra Live in Concert.

 On 31 January 2015, the Antwerp Giants beat the attendance record for a basketball game in Belgium.
 The Belgian Basketball League team's 88–83 win over Spirou Charleroi was attended by 17,135 spectators.

 In May 2019, the Final Four of the Basketball Champions League was hosted at the Sportpaleis, with Antwerp Giants being one of the playing teams.

 In May 2022, The Major for Counter-Strike Global Offensive was hosted, featuring the world's best teams for one of the biggest esports events marking the first eSports event to be held in the arena.

+In 2027, the arena will host the group phase matches for the FIBA Women's EuroBasket.